shaySitri/MultiPatch/README.md

 - **Baseline Patch Evaluation:** Tests patches with no rotation to understand their basic effectiveness.
 - **Rotation Effects:** Investigates how rotations affect the attack's success, focusing on specific class targets.
 - **Patch Shape Evaluation:** Compares the performance of square patches and circular patches in the attacks.

-## Usage 🚀

-1. Clone this repository to your Google Colab environment.
-2. Upload the required datasets (Tiny ImageNet) and pre-trained models (ResNet34) using the provided instructions within the notebook.
-3. Execute the notebook cells to:
-    - Generate adversarial patches.
-    - Evaluate their performance under different rotations.
-    - Visualize patches and model predictions.

 ## Results 📊